King & Shaxson Asset Management - Ethical MPS (multiple)

 For our model portfolios, we have implemented a stringent negative and positive screen to meet the vast majority of investor's concerns (where ethics are more specific, a bespoke portfolio may be required).
 We pride ourselves on ensuring that each portfolio is constructed to be as 'ethical' as possible within the investment constraints of each portfolio and platform.
 Whilst all funds have a specific label, whether that's Responsible, ESG or Impact, we look beyond this to understand each funds approach.
 This includes conducting ongoing screening of funds where we look 'under the bonnet' at the underlying holdings to ensure they still align with the screen in place.
 We regularly communicate with fund managers for justifications on holdings, before investing into new funds, and during the time they are held.
 At times we may exit holdings if we feel the justification from a fund manager is not sufficient, or a company conducts activity that is against the negative screen in place.
 Funds are preferred if they demonstrate that a rigorous screen is in place, our ongoing due diligence ensures this is monitored.
 On top of the negative screen, we favour funds which also have a positive investment focus.
 Many of the fund houses who appear in our model portfolios will have explicit policies on issues such as climate change, greenhouse gas emissions, and responsible ownership/stewardship.

-Positive Screen:
+Positive Inclusion:

 Process: